Key Takeaways

 The FDA's Adverse Event Reporting System (FAERS) and European pharmacovigilance databases have recorded a limited number of reports related to collagen supplements.
 Most reported cases involve mild digestive issues or allergic reactions in predisposed individuals.
 No deaths or serious adverse events have been directly attributed to hydrolyzed collagen peptides in these databases.

-Known Side Effects of Collagen Peptides
+What Are the Known Side Effects of Collagen Peptides?

 1. Digestive Issues